Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 Using one of the many Feynman Technique examples, you can create an analogy to understand the concept of torque.
 Torque is a force that rotates an object.

-To create an analogy to help you understand the concept of torque, you can think about drilling a nail into wood.
+You can think about drilling a nail into wood to create an analogy to help you understand the concept of torque.
 The common phrase, “Righty tighty, lefty loosey” is a great analogy to help you recall this concept.

-If possible, try to come up with your own analogy to help understand and explain the topic at hand.
-Using analogies when teaching forces you to meet your listeners where they are in terms of their level of understanding, and relate something they already know to the new concept you are teaching.
+Develop your analogy to help you understand and explain the topic if possible.
+Using analogies when teaching forces you to meet your listeners where they are in terms of their understanding and relate something they already know to the new concept you teach.

 For example, let's say you are using some Feynman tricks to explain how to write a story.
 You may make it simple by reducing the concept of a story to the simple structure of a pyramid.

-The image of a pyramid can communicate complex information to a student in a simple way because they can relate a story's structure to a shape they are familiar with.
+The pyramid image can communicate complex information to a student simply because they can relate a story's structure to a familiar shape.

 This shape gives students an intuitive understanding of the tension that builds in a good story and eventually reaches a climax before becoming resolved or diffused in some way.
 Being able to come up with an analogy like this forces you to understand a concept well enough to relate it to an idea you're already familiar with.